wederch/todo-app/README.md

 # Todo App

 This project was migrated from [meetup-workshop](https://github.com/wederch/meetup-workshop). <br><br>
 It is primarily used as a react test project.
-See instructions below for usage.
+For usage see instructions below.

 ### Requirements
 * [Git](https://git-scm.com/downloads)